Dispendix/dx-idot-sila2-samples/csharp/README.md

 ## Getting started

+Visual Studio 2019 or higher is recommended.
 The project has no additional prerequisites.
 Open Dx.IDot.Sila2.Samples.sln to get started.

-Prerequisites (Recommended):
-- Visual Studio 2019 or higher

 ## Client Implementation Guide

-In this section, the process of the development of simple I.DOT console client application is described.
-This tutorial shows the necessary steps for implementing your own I.DOT client in C#.
+This tutorial covers the necessary steps for implementing an I.DOT SiLA 2 client in C#.

 ### Project Setup